DParkk/Gym-Membership-danpark/README.md

 the gym offered some free InBody information.
 So I thought it will be motivating for people to know their InBody information anytime without any cost in gym.
 The advice they will be provided such as recommended diet and work-out routine will motivate their work-out journey even more!
-The last part where they input their run-distance will give more fun and competition between gym members.
+The last part where they can compete with their run-distance will give more fun and competition between gym members.